 National Geographic Complete Guide to Pet Health, Behavior, and Happiness: The Veterinarian's Approach to At-Home Animal Care

 This book is mostly geared towards dogs.
 Cats seem more like an afterthought & small critters are hardly mentioned at all.
 Some advice was just plain wrong.
 For example he states that you shouldn't purchase over the counter dewormers because they don't work.
-Really.
+Really?
 Is that so?
 Funny, because I've been using them with excellent results for my cats, goats, & rabbits.
-There are great, affordable dewormers that are easily found on amazon.
+There are great, affordable dewormers that are easily found online from a plethora of businesses both small and large.
 You just have to make sure you get the right dewormer for it to work.
 Telling folks they don't work is just plain wrong.
 I live on my own small family farm in rural Appalachia.
 A lot of folks don't have money.
 They want to do right by their pets.
 They may not be able to afford to take their pet to the vet for every tiny thing.
 And really, if you know what worms your pet has, you don't have to!
 So instead poor folks, may not bother to buy a dewormer because "it doesn't work" & also not take their pet to the vet because they are so strapped for cash & will only go for emergencies.
 Folks, over the counter dewormers work!
 Use them with confidence!

 Another idiotic statement was that you shouldn't rub a cats tummy because cats don't like that.
 Really?
 I had no idea.
 My cats & kittens roll over for a tummy rub all of the time.
 They love it.
 There are other similar incorrect statements about behavior in the book that drove me nuts.
 I've never not had cats/kittens in my life.
 I have been surrounded by them since birth.
 Now I even rescue wee teeny things & bottle feed them.
 I know kitties.
 I get the impression that the authors only experience with cats is as a vet, not as a pet, that the author has only ever had dogs for pets & is clearly crazy about them.
 If you want great advice on how to care for kittens including bottle feeding visit The Kitten Lady.